zanllp/sd-webui-infinite-image-browsing/README.md

 - Supports standalone operation without sd-webui.
 - Almost all functions can be used normally.
 - [Click here for details](https://github.com/zanllp/sd-webui-infinite-image-browsing/issues/47).

+### "Walk" Mode
+- Automatically load the next folder `(similar to os.walk)`, allowing you to browse all images without paging.
+- Tested to work properly with over 27,000 files.

 ### 🌳 Preview based on File Tree Structure & File operations
 - Supports preview based on the file tree structure.